 Hello Fellow Readers,

-Unlike people or animals with more freedom to seek out ideal places to live, plants rely on transport systems that evolved rather magically to find their way to where they can root and thrive.
-This time of year, after a walk with Ellie, I marvel and frustrate over how many burrs stick to her fur.
+Unlike people or animals with more freedom to seek out ideal places to live, plants rely on transport systems that evolved somewhat magically to find their way to where they can root and thrive.
+Late summer and fall, after a walk with Ellie, I marvel and frustrate over how many burrs stick to her fur.
 These burrs are seeds designed to fall off their fuzzy or feathered hosts as they move along.

-It’s fascinating that ants have a role in dispersing seeds with plants such as trillium and bloodroot which have fleshy structures that provide food.
-Ants bring them back to their abodes and the inedible parts either germinate within the nest or where ants discard them.
+It’s fascinating that ants have a role in dispersing seeds with plants such as trillium and bloodroot, which have fleshy structures that provide food.
+Ants bring them back to their abodes, and the inedible parts either germinate within the nest or where ants discard them.

-“We’re all just seeds in God’s hands”… it’s all about love…
+“We’re all just seeds in God’s hands”… it’s all about love.

 Garden Dilemmas?
 AskMaryStone@gmail.com